 Affordable Care Act

-While Assisted Living is not included in the Affordable Care Act, the changes in the health care system will greatly impact opportunities and expectations.
+While Residential Care Facilities for the Elderly are not included in the Affordable Care Act, the changes in the health care system will greatly impact opportunities and expectations.

 “Our Changing Health Care System: The Affordable Care Act and Beyond,” CALA News & Views Winter 2013